Equitable Life Building (Manhattan): Planning and construction

 The company's success led Equitable's board to hold a meeting in December 1865, because the firm needed extra space and had already been subjected to two fires.
 Over the next two years, the company acquired seven lots at 116–124 Broadway and 84–86 Cedar Street; the lots totaled 8,000 ft2 and had cost an average 59.62 $/ft2.
 When Hyde suggested to Equitable's building committee he wanted to build an eight-story edifice, the committee viewed the proposal skeptically; Hyde stated the building would include elevators.
 The committee looked at buildings in other cities across the U.S. and hosted a building competition with several contestants.
 Charles D. Gambrill and Henry Hobson Richardson, Richard Morris Hunt, and George B. Post each submitted proposals, which were rejected by the committee.
 Gambrill and Richardson's plan, which featured a large central clerking hall lit by skylights, prioritized the usage of the site.
 By contrast, Hunt proposed three schemes in which a geometric clerking hall was illuminated by exterior walls.
 While Post's plans no longer exist, his designs influenced the inclusion of the sculptural pediment and the facade pavilion.

 In January 1868, Equitable's building committee announced that Gilman and Kendall had won the competition.
 Their partnership had been strained at the time of the commission; an October 1869 New York Herald article called the Equitable Life Building Kendall's "first great work", implying that Gilman was no longer involved in the project.
 Furthermore, even though Post had not won the design competition for the building, he was still credited as one of the building's architects.
 Post had redesigned the structural system for the office floors and had recommended the use of brick and terracotta above a granite base.
-Architectural historian Montgomery Schuyler wrote the elevators were included after Post and Hyde had insisted on them.
+Architectural critic Montgomery Schuyler wrote the elevators were included after Post and Hyde had insisted on them.
 To demonstrate his confidence in the elevator, Post offered to take an office on the seventh story, the top rental floor, at a price "based on and equaling the highest rent paid on Broadway" for similar office space.
 Hyde doubled the offer, which Post accepted.